-This film knocked Deadpool of the top of my must review list
+This film knocked Deadpool off the top of my must review list

 After the success of Gone Girl back in 2014, it was only a matter of time before another Gillian Flynn stories was adapted for the big screen, this time it was the turn of Dark Places, a dark mystery set in rural Kansas, dealing with everything from satanic cults, class struggles, debt worries and serial murders.

-In fact it is the scenes set in 85 that are the films strong point, with Christina Hendricks giving a particularly strong performance as Patty Day, a mother struggling to keep a roof over her families head, while everything implodes around her, while Chloe Grace Moretz is also work a mention as Diondra Wertzner, Bens teenage girlfriend and all around wild child.
+In fact, it is the scenes set in 85 that are the films strong point, with Christina Hendricks giving a particularly strong performance as Party Day, a mother struggling to keep a roof over her families head, while everything implodes around her, while Chloe Grace Moretz is also worked a mention as Diondra Wertzner, Bens teenage girlfriend and all-around wild child.

 Given just how many sub-plots and characters you meet during the film, it’s of no surprise that some of them fail to land.
 This is, however, is a minor downside to overall solid B-Movie mystery thriller.